Benefit Consultants - Rising Demand of Financial Wellness

 The advantages of a financial wellness are known throughout the benefits space to both employees and employers, but there is little spoken about the benefits advisors reap by promoting a financial wellness program with employer clients.

-Financial wellness education can increase participation, bolstering plan participants’ chances of a successful, on-time retirement.
+educators benefit consultants with Financial wellness education can increase participation, bolstering plan participants’ chances of a successful, on-time retirement.
 In turn, this helps plan sponsors by reducing costs associated with retirement-age employees.

 Financial wellness programs have the potential to improve the level of understanding of the basics of money management, leaving workers more capable of saving for retirement.
 Employees look to advisors for managing consumer debt, paying off student loans, and creating a monthly budget.